Camden Children's Defense Fund (CDF) Freedom School

 Introduction

-In 2014, the Camden Dream Center started the Children Defense Fund Freedom School summer program and in summer 2018, CDC introduced two new components to its summer program - STEM and essential skills.
-In addition, CDC piloted a STEM-based (JV InvenTeams Lemelson-MIT) curriculum for an after-school program in two Camden City School District (CCSD) middle schools.
-Our success resulted in CCSD engaging CDC to run a middle school after-school program for the 2018/19 school years.
+The Camden Dream Center started the Children's Defense Fund Freedom School summer program in the summer of 2018.
+We introduced two new components of the program: STEM and essential skills.
+Additionally, we piloted a STEM-based curriculum (JV InvenTeams Lemelson-MIT) for an after-school program in two Camden City School District (CCSD) middle schools.
+Our success resulted in CCSD engaging CDC to run a middle school after-school program for the 2018/19 school year.

-The digital divide and digital literacy are still economic wedge issues of the 21st Century; where minorities and girls, in particular, are at a significant disadvantage.
-At CDC, we are all about “vision to see and courage to be,” focusing our efforts on closing the digital skills gap within Camden’s socioeconomically diverse, high-poverty, and underrepresented communities.
+The digital divide and digital literacy are still economic wedge issues of the 21st Century, where children from poor communities and girls, in particular, are at a significant disadvantage.
+We are all about “vision to see and courage to be,” focusing our efforts on closing the digital skills gap within socioeconomically diverse, high-poverty, and underrepresented communities.

-Our mission is to empower families by providing educational training in 21st Century learning and skills development that improves the quality of life for people living in underserved communities.
+Our mission is to empower families by providing educational training in 21st-century learning and skills development, which improves the quality of life for people living in impoverished communities.

 Challenges

-• Studies showed that students that are not engaged in a form of reading during the summer are behind by 3 months in literacy proficiency when they resume school in the fall.
+Studies have shown that students who do not engage in reading during the summer have fallen behind by three months in literacy proficiency when they resume school in the fall.

 Summary & Methods

-Development of a well-rounded summer enrichment program consisting of the Camden Dream CDF Freedom School program, Camden Dream Center STEM enrichment program, and essential skills.
-The reading literacy skills were based on the CDF integrated reading curriculum; while the STEM curricula are based on content that would result in the individual assessment of students instead of group progress tracking.
+Deliver a well-rounded summer enrichment program consisting of the Camden Dream CDF Freedom School program, Camden Dream Center STEM enrichment program, and essential skills.
+The reading literacy skills were based on the CDF integrated reading curriculum, while the STEM curricula are based on content that results in individual student assessment instead of group progress tracking.

 Solution & Metrics

-• 95% of the participants were able to maintain or performed above grade level.
+95% of the participants were able to maintain or perform above grade level.

-• Over 450 K-8 students participated in the Camden Dream CDF Freedom School summer program since 2014, and 160 of the participants were introduced, during the last three summers, to the STEM Enrichment Program to achieve a well-rounded summer enrichment program.
+Over 450 K-8 students have participated in the Camden Dream CDF Freedom School summer program since 2014, and 160 of the participants were introduced to the STEM Enrichment Program during the last three summers, enhancing the program's well-roundedness.